cortu01/IAML2018-1/README.md

     1. `freespace`
     1. If you don't have enough space, follow the instructions on [this page]( http://computing.help.inf.ed.ac.uk/afs-quotas)
-1. Try instaling packages individually and executing `conda clean --all` after each installation
+1. Try installing packages individually and executing `conda clean --all` after each installation

 ### Trashing your environment